devleaks/cockpitdecks-docs/docs/Installation.md

 If not installed, some of the commands inside Cockpitdecks will work properly.

-Cockpitdecks Helper plugin is an _in-process_ plugin, running inside X-Plane, while Cockpitdecks is an _out-of-process_ executable.
+Cockpitdecks Helper plugin is an _in-process_ plugin, running inside X-Plane, while Cockpitdecks is an _out-of-process_ executable running independently of X-Plane.

 ### Why an Additional Plugin?

 #### Long command execution

 Some commands cannot be executed directly through UDP.
-For exemples, commands that have a start and an end cannot be started or ended though UDP.
+For exemples, commands that have a *start* and an *end* cannot be started or ended though UDP.
 It is an X-Plane UDP limitation.

 To execute long press commands, the **Cockpitdecks Helper** plugin needs to be installed in XPPython3 PythonPlugins folder.

 #### String Datarefs

 X-Plane UDP only allows to fetch dataref values one by one.
-Retrieving a string is a tedious process.
+Retrieving a string is a tedious process Bea cause each individual character has to be fetched.

 To collect string-typed datarefs, the **Cockpitdecks Helper** plugin needs to be installed in XPPython3 PythonPlugins folder.
+It collects the entire string and then broadcasts it as a whole string, not individual characters.

 See [[String Datarefs]] for details about this.